-The Quick Answer: You can also wear your hearing aids on a plane and through airport security.
-If your aids come with a flight mode to turn off wireless features, you can activate it during your flight.
+The Quick Answer: You can wear hearing aids on a plane and through airport security.
+If your hearing aids have a flight mode for wireless features, activate it during the flight.
+They won’t trigger metal detectors or be affected by X-ray scanners.
+Inform TSA personnel about your hearing aids for smoother screening.

 Let’s look into more about traveling with hearing aids.